 It might have been funny if life was intriguing and full of adventure, but that wasn’t the case.
-He was born and raised in San Francisco—supposedly exciting and cutting-edge—but the city didn’t interest him, not in the least.
-He didn’t get why people lined up for overpriced food, or bounced from trend to vapid trend.
+He was born and raised in San Francisco—supposedly exciting and cutting-edge—but the city failed to hold his interest.
+He didn’t understand why people lined up for overpriced food, or bounced from trend to vapid trend.

-Jon wasn’t sure what to make of this, so he kept going through the pre-established motions; he bubbled his scantrons, submitted his essays, and talked to his counselors.
+Jon kept his head down and went through the motions.
+He bubbled his scantrons, submitted his essays, and talked to guidance counselors.
 Society, in turn, indoctrinated him through part-time jobs and unpaid internships.
-Oh and he was also lucky—his parents paid for college.
+Oh, he was also lucky—his parents paid for his college education.
 Once he graduated, he had no debt.

 Finally—he’d arrived at the Ocean of Young Adulthood.

-Occasionally, he experienced a bit of turbulence (disease in the family, minor car accidents), but by and large, he enjoyed fair weather and easy currents.
-He landed a steady job at a solid company, partied a little (not too much), dabbled in drugs, and eventually denounced both as relics of his 20s.
-Before he docked in The Responsible Lands (his early thirties), he met a beautiful girl named Addison Stone and—after an appropriate amount of meet-cute coincidences—asked her out.
+Occasionally, he would experience turbulence (disease in the family, minor car accidents), but by and large, he enjoyed fair weather and easy currents.
+He landed a steady job at a solid company, partied a little (not too much), dabbled in drugs, and denounced both activities as relics of his 20s.
+When he eventually docked in The Responsible Lands (his early thirties), he met a beautiful girl named Addison Stone and asked her out.

 They did everything expected of a young couple.
-After a sufficient number of dates and trips and cheery Instagram stories, they went on vacation in Northern California.
+Once they’d enacted a respectable number of romantic dates and cheery Instagram stories, they went on vacation in Northern California.
 Halfway through a candle-lit dinner, Jon knelt and proposed to Addie.

-Addie burst into tears.
+She covered her mouth and burst into tears.

-The Responsible Patrons saw this and grinned, signaling their approval for one more couple who would join their ranks.
+The Responsible Patrons saw this and grinned, signaling approval for one more couple that would join their ranks.
 Jon rose to his feet and (remembering his training from countless romcoms) drew Addie in and kissed her deeply.
 Everyone watching broke into applause.
-Some cheered and whooped loudly.
-Because who doesn’t love a Responsible Couple?
+Some cheered and whooped loudly, because who doesn’t love a Responsible Couple?

 Addie and Jon began planning their wedding.
-They paid lots of attention to catering and seating, and where the venue was going to take place.
-Both their parents took out second mortgages, indebting themselves for tens of thousands of dollars so their beloved children could celebrate their love.
+They paid careful attention to things like catering and seating and venue location.
+Their parents took out second mortgages, indebting themselves for tens of thousands of dollars so their Responsible Children could celebrate their love.

-Addie’s friends cooed at her dress.
-Even though some were annoyed by the giant inconvenience (understandable, as wedding expenses don’t just impact the bride and the groom), they stepped up and performed their obligatory functions.
-None of them wanted to be Irresponsible.
+Addie’s friends played their roles; they cooed at her ring and her beautiful dress.
+Some were annoyed by the inconvenience of it all (understandable, as wedding expenses don’t just impact the bride and the groom), but they stepped up and performed their obligatory functions, as none of them wanted to be Irresponsible.

 Unfortunately, one of Jon’s peers wasn’t as lucky.

-Aiden Pazitsky graduated summa cum laude from an Ivy League school.
-He built an overwhelmingly impressive resumé and secured a job earning 300k a year.
-He was a shining example of a Corporate Go-getter! \
+Aiden Pazitsky, who went to the same high school as Jon, graduated summa cum laude from an Ivy League institution.
+Over the next few years, he built an impressive resumé and earned a respectable sum.
+Aiden was a shining example of a Corporate Go-getter! \

 Alas, trouble was brewing beneath the surface.
 For nearly a decade, Aiden had fueled himself through cocaine and alcohol (later, he switched to oxys and fentanyl), habits he’d picked up during his second year of college.
-Eventually, he was fired for being drunk on the job—shunned and cast out of the Responsible Lands.
+Eventually, he was fired for being drunk on the job—shunned and exiled from the Responsible Lands.

-He got another job, but it didn’t last long.
-After he was fired from his second job, he moved in with his parents and made intoxication into a full-time career.
-They tolerated his behavior for two full years, gave him an ultimatum (he ignored it) then kicked him out.
+He got a new job, but it didn’t last; he was fired again.
+So Aiden gave up.
+He moved in with his parents and made intoxication into a full-time career.
+They tolerated his ways for two full years, then gave him an ultimatum (he ignored it) and kicked him out.

-He might have been their only son, but he had been tainted by the stink of Irresponsibility.
+He might have been their only son, but he was tainted by the stink of Irresponsibility.

 Jon began to wonder: could what happened to Aiden happen to him?
 He came to the conclusion it most certainly could.
-To protect himself from this ignoble end, he had to increase his commitment to Responsibility.
+To guard himself from this disreputable end, he had to increase his Responsibility.
 So he and Addie decided to have children.

 Over the next few years, Jon and Addie transitioned into parents.
-Life was marked by family vacations, birthday parties, and good-natured grumbling.
-So-and-so’s kid was acting out.
+Life was marked by family vacations, festive birthdays, and good-natured grumbling.
+So-and-so’s kid was acting up.
 Those stupid school administrators were doing things the hard way.
 Honey, where are we going—Disney Land or Six Flags?
-I’m not sure, sweetie; we should do some research and see what’s cheaper…maybe Disney Land, if we can find the right discount.
+I’m not sure…we should do some research and see what’s cheaper.
+Maybe Disney Land, if we can find the right discount.

-After the lights were out and Addie was asleep, Jon would lie awake in bed, staring blankly at the darkened wall.
+After the lights were out and Addie was sleeping, Jon would lie awake, staring blankly at the darkened wall.
 Something was wrong, but he couldn’t say what.
-Something deep and fundamental.

 Jon began drinking.

-Deep down, Jon wanted help, but the mask of Lovable Old Man allowed him to conceal that unsettled part of him, the part that rattled its gilded cage.
+Deep down, Jon knew he needed help, but the mask of Lovable Old Man allowed him to conceal that unsettled part of him, the part that rattled its gilded cage.
 That deep-down part was small and quiet, but it still had a voice.

-The alcohol kept it locked away—sealed in a cozy compartment formed from hems and haws, bound together by the insidious spell known as At Least.
-At Least I’ve got a home.
-At least I’m making money.
+The alcohol kept it locked away.
+Sealed in a cozy compartment made of hems and haws, lashed together by the insidious spell known as At Least.
+At Least I have a home.
+At Least I’m making money.
 At Least I’m not [fill in the blank].

-Responsible Folk could pick their religion, take up yoga or meditation or even smoke weed, but they were united in their worship of the Bad Luck Bogeyman.
+Responsible Folk could choose their religion, take up yoga, meditation, or even smoke weed, but they were united in their worship of the Bad Luck Bogeyman.

 Thus far, Jon had avoided the Bogeyman’s notice.
 That changed on a cold winter night, when Addie was in the shower and he was lying in bed.
 Her phone lit up with a strange message—”I can’t WAIT to see you!!!”—from an unlisted number.